nodemcu/nodemcu-firmware/docs/modules/node.md

 ## node.ccount()

 Get value of CPU CCOUNT register which contains CPU ticks.
-It support CPU80 and CPU160.
+It supports CPU80 and CPU160.

-This allows for calculation of elapsed time with nanosecond precision.
+This allows for calculation of elapsed time with microsecond precision.
 For example for CPU80 there are 80 ticks/us (80000 ticks/ms).

 Note the register is 32-bits and rolls over.